-The board has adopted an ethics and conflict of interest policy that details how to approach any type of misconduct.
+The board adopted a code of ethics and conflict of interest policy on August 23, 2018.
 Any potential conflicts are required to be disclosed to the board of directors.
 Board members may not vote on any matter in which they have a stated conflict of interest.
 Currently, we are unaware of any conflicts of interest or existing relationships.
 If the board becomes aware of any such conflicts of interests, immediate action will be taken to resolve the conflict in accordance with the adopted conflict of interest policy.